Command Line Interface¶

 Creates the main parser (type

-After the initial parsing is done, create_command
+After the initial parsing is done, create_command is in charge of creating the appropriate

 command using the information stored in commands_dict

-variable, and calling its main
+variable, and calling its main method (see Command structure).

-A second argument parsing is done at each specific command (defined in the base Command
+A second argument parsing is done at each specific command (defined in the base Command class),

-again using the ConfigOptionParser
+again using the ConfigOptionParser.

 Argument access¶

-To access all the options and arguments, Command.run()
+To access all the options and arguments, Command.run() takes

 the options as optparse.Values

-and a list of strings for the arguments (parsed in Command.main()
+and a list of strings for the arguments (parsed in Command.main()).
+The internal methods of

 called for a specific command.